The state of Washington provides several veteran benefits. This page gives a brief description of them.

 Veterans with a 100% service-connected disability with an income of less than $40,000 (not including VA disability payment) may be exempt from paying property tax on their home.
 Surviving spouses may also qualify for this benefit.

-Honorably discharged combat veterans or those with a campaign ribbon, and their surviving spouses, shall be preferred for appointment and employment.
+Honorably discharged combat veterans or those with a campaign ribbon, and their surviving spouses, get preferred consideration for appointment and employment.

-For state jobs that require an examination 5% will be added to the score of a non-combat veteran, 10% will be added to the score of a combat veteran, and 5% will be added to the score of a mobilized guard or reserve member.
+For state jobs that require an examination 5 percent will be added to the score of a non-combat veteran, 10 percent will be added to the score of a combat veteran, and 5 percent will be added to the score of a mobilized guard or reserve member.
+If a veteran receives military retirement, they will get 5 percent added no matter what.
 Honorable discharge is required.

 Military Service Credit